What is a competitive environment?

 4. Monopoly

 This is a market structure in which there is only one firm.
 It incorporates a significant differentiation between products and services, and forces of supply and demand do not establish the prices.
+A monopoly can be evident in utility firms that provide water or energy in specific areas.
+Regulatory organizations frequently monitor these monopolies to prevent power misuse and maintain fair consumer prices.
+For example, a local electric utility company may be the sole electricity provider in a given geographic area, giving it a monopoly on that market.

-Factors that affect the Competitive Environment
+Factors that Affect the Competitive Environment

 1. The number of firms in the industry